WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

    manage overload: back-pressure.

 This article will cover points #1 and #2.
-The next article, planned for April 3rd, will tackle point #3 in detail.
+The next article, planned for April 3rd, will tackle point #3 in more detail.

-## Introduction: What is overload?
+## Introduction: An overview to queueing networks

 Queueing theory is about 100 years old.
 It's a fascinating topic, one that has been applied to computer systems since the 1960s.
 The Wikipedia article https://en.wikipedia.org/wiki/Queueing_theory is a good place to start for diving into the mathematical models of queueing networks.
-A dive into math isn't needed for what I'll discuss in this article, which is overload and back-pressure.
+A dive into math isn't needed for in this article or for the follow-up article.
 But a very small introduction to queueing theory will help put us all on the same page.

 Here's a diagram of a very simple queueing system.